Smooth Yamabe invariant and surgery: Introduction

 \end{corollary}

 The constants $\La_{n,k}$ will be defined in Section \ref{sec.La.const}.
 In Subsections \ref{subsec.La1.pos} and \ref{subsec.La2.pos} we prove that these constants are positive, and in Subsection \ref{subsec.La.null} we prove that $\La_{n,0} = \mu(\mS^n)$.
-However, an explicit calculation of $\La_{n,k}$ for $k>0$ seems very difficult.
-The main problem consists in calculating the conformal Yamabe invariant of certain Riemannian products, which in general is a hard problem.
-See \cite{akutagawa.florit.petean:08} for recent progress on this problem.
+Explicit lower bounds for $\La_{n,k}$ can be found for all $k\not\in \{1,n-3\}$, however these are not optimal, see Subsection~\ref{subsec.La.k-ge-2}.
+An explicit calculation of~$\La_{n,k}$ for $k>0$ seems very difficult.
+The main problem consists in calculating the conformal Yamabe constant of certain Riemannian products, which in general is a hard problem.
+See~\cite{akutagawa.florit.petean:07,ammann.dahl.humbert:13} for recent progress on this problem.